denersoares/D4rwin/Tutorials/Tutorial: Download and Clustering with the D4rwin Pipeline.md

 ### **Conclusion**

 Congratulations!
-You have successfully downloaded 44 clusters using the D4rwin pipeline.
+You have successfully downloaded 44* clusters using the D4rwin pipeline.

-The pipeline generated six  markers—three nuclear (12S, GAPDH, RAG-1) and three mitochondrial (CYTB, ND2, TGFB2), covering 38 species across all genera of Trogoniformes.
+The pipeline generated six* markers — three nuclear (12S, GAPDH, RAG-1) and three mitochondrial (CYTB, ND2, TGFB2), covering 38 species across all genera of Trogoniformes.
 After updating the taxonomic information, the species distribution is as follows: *Trogon* (69.5%, 16/23 spp.), *Priotelus* (100%, 2/2 spp.), *Pharomachrus* (100%, 5/5 spp.), *Harpactes* (100%, 10/10 spp.), *Apaloderma* (100%, 3/3 spp.), *Apalharpactes* (50%, 1/2 spp.), and *Euptilotis* (100%, 1/1 spp.).

 With these results, you're well-equipped to move forward with more advanced analyses, such as constructing phylogenetic trees or exploring the biogeographical patterns of Trogoniformes.

+#### *Results may vary.
+These are the numbers of markers that were available for download until January/2025.
 ---

 ### **Observation:**